-Due to this reaction the iodine formed is immediately reduced to iodide as long as there is any ascorbic acid present.
+Due to this reaction, the iodine formed is immediately reduced to iodide as long as there is any ascorbic acid present.
 Once all the ascorbic acid has been oxidised, the excess iodine is free to react with the starch indicator, forming the blue-black starch-iodine complex.
 This is the endpoint of the titration.

-The method is suitable for use with Vitamin C tablets, fresh or packaged fruit juices and solid fruits and vegetables.
+The method is suitable for use with vitamin C tablets, fresh or packaged fruit juices and solid fruits and vegetables.

-NB: This method is really the same as titrating ascorbic acid directly with iodine solution (see Vitamin C Method using Iodine).
-However, this method is more reliable as the potassium iodate solution is more stable than iodine as a primary standard.
+NB: This method is more straight forward than the alternative method using potassium iodate, but as the potassium iodate solution is more stable than the iodine as a primary standard, the alternative method is more reliable.